 Perhaps the most frustrating thing right now is the stupidity and immaturity of the public conversations about the youth.
 Questions about the violent and impatient backlash of the state against minors are met with stupid questions such as "are you saying that the schools should be burned?"
 "Should the children get away with their crimes?"

-Granted, we still had to deal with the silliness of arguments by Jubilee supporters that NASA supporters were delinquents who protest because they have nothing better to do, and that Muigai congratulated the police for a job well done and said he wasn't responsible for those who died at the hands of the police.
+Granted, we still had to deal with the silliness of arguments by Jubilee supporters that NASA supporters were delinquents who protest because they have nothing better to do, and also, Muigai congratulated the police for a job well done and said he wasn't responsible for those who died at the hands of the police.

 But many other Kenyans knew that these responses were tribalist nonsense and said so.
 We argued for the right to protest and said that that right was enshrined in the constitution.
 When people were killed in their homes and on the streets, we pointed out that the criminals were the police.
 And our arguments were proved by the fact that the swearing-in ceremony of Raila Odinga as the people's president had no fatalities, because the police did not show up.
 We also took exception to the ethnic profiling and murder targeted specifically at Luos.